-Training a Saluki Dog
+Rescuing a Saluki

-Life with a Saluki
+Finding a Saluki puppy

 At home, your pup will be a calm, even-natured and relatively quiet companion (at least while inside the house).

-When your saluki is done running and exercising for the day, she will require a plush, comfortable and well-padded place to rest.
+There is one special requirement these dogs have that is worth noting.
+When your dog is done running and exercising for the day, she will require a plush, comfortable and well-padded place to rest.

-Without access to padded resting spots, the saluki can easily injure skin, coat, joints and muscles just by lying down for an extended period of time, such as at bedtime.
+So your Saluki dog will depend on you to provide a soft, cushioned bed.
+They’ll also need blankets and pillows where they can rest comfortably.
+Without access to padded resting spots, the Saluki can easily injure skin, coat, joints, and muscles just by lying down for an extended period of time, such as at bedtime.

 These beauties are also notoriously excellent at escape.